eventhelix/trace-to-sequence-diagram/readme.md

 		the EventStudio path is correctly specifiedl

 1. Type cmd in the Run menu to invoke the Windows command prompt.
-1. Navigate to the directory where to downloaded the Python scripts for this project.
+1. Navigate to the directory where to the Python scripts for this project were downloaded.
 1. On the command line now type:

 	**trace2sequence.py -i sample_trace.txt**